 For Reading Placement: When specific test scores are borderline (at one point below established cut scores), multiple measures are utilized.
 The questions used to determine appropriate placement into reading courses were established by reading faculty with advice from the Director of Assessment and Matriculation and the SSSP Advisory Committee (formerly the Assessment and Matriculation Committee).
-Based on the information students provide, the reading department faculty, AmLa (credit ESL) department faculty, counselors, the Dean of Library and Learning Resources, and the Director of Assessment and Matriculation can assess the most appropriate reading level for the student.
+Based on the information students provide, the reading department faculty, AmLa (credit ESL) department faculty, counselors, the Dean of Library and Learning Resources, and the Director of Assessment and Matriculation committee for the student.